 How to manage translations for Sphinx projects

 This guide walks through the process needed to manage translations of your documentation.
-Once this work is done, you can setup your project under Read the Docs to build each language of your documentation by reading Localization of documentation.
+Once this work is done, you can setup your project under Read the Docs to build each language of your documentation by reading Localization and Internationalization.

 There are many different ways to manage documentation in multiple languages by using different tools or services.
 All of them have their pros and cons depending on the context of your project or organization.

 In this guide we will focus our efforts around two different methods: manual and using Transifex.

 In both methods, we need to follow these steps to translate our documentation:

 Translate the text on those files from source language to target language